jnwiegers/predict_detection_zones/README.md

 The script allows users to:
 1. **Estimate EDD and EDA for species without sufficient detection data** using mixed-effects models (manuscript scenario 1).
-2. **Combine limited empirical measurements with model-based predictions** to improve estimates for rare species (scenario 2).
+2. **Combine limited empirical measurements with model-based predictions** to improve estimates for rare species (manuscript scenario 2).

 ---